unstoppabledomains/dev-docs/developer-toolkit/index.md

 ---
 title: Developer Toolkit
-description: This is the landing page for the developer toolkit.
+description: An overview of the tools available for developers integrating Unstoppable NFT Domain resolution with their Web3 applications.
 ---

 # Developer Toolkit